 Please read the following update from the UW novel coronavirus and COVID-19 facts and resources page:

-- This autumn, the UW is safely returning to in-person instruction and activities.
-The University requires masks indoors for all individuals, regardless of vaccination status, and also requires all students and personnel to be vaccinated.
+- The University requires masks indoors for all individuals, regardless of vaccination status, and also requires all students and personnel to be vaccinated.
 Please get vaccinated if you haven’t already, and attest to your vaccination status.
-These are just two of the many health and safety measures in place for autumn quarter.

 - We remain committed to providing a high-quality Husky Experience for every student, supporting the University of Washington’s vital research and service missions, and continuing to provide the outstanding medical care that keeps our community healthy.